iWinston/typeorm-plus/docs/migrations.md

 ```

 Here we setup three options:
-* `"migrationTable": "migrations"` - Specify this option only if you need migration table name to be different from `"migrations"`.
+* `"migrationsTableName": "migrations"` - Specify this option only if you need migration table name to be different from `"migrations"`.
 * `"migrations": ["migration/*.js"]` - indicates that typeorm must load migrations from the given "migration" directory.
 * `"cli": { "migrationsDir": "migration" }` - indicates that the CLI must create new migrations in the "migration" directory.